dfmadrid/bigreals/README.md

    * Easy and fast modular arithmetics.
    * Comprehensive trigonometric, exponentiation and logarithm functions.
-   * Special numbers support(NaN, Infinity, Pi, Euler's and Catalan's constants ...).
+   * Special numbers support(NaN, Infinity, log2, Pi, Euler's and Catalan's constants).
    * Loop optimized functions to speed up calculation from Javascript.
    * Precision of irrationals calculations is chosen based on the highest between the operand's precision if none is provided as argument.